Canadian Census Health and Environment Cohorts (CanCHECs)

 2011 National Household Survey

 The 2011 National Household SurveyFootnote 4 (NHS) was a voluntary survey that was sent to approximately 1 in 3 Canadian households.
-This questionnaire included information regarding relationships, languages, labour, income, education, housing, and ethnic origin.
-Only people who were counted by the 2011 NHS were eligible for 2011 CanCHEC inclusion.
+This questionnaire collected the following information: education, training and learning; families, households and housing; immigration and ethnocultural diversity; income, pensions, spending and wealth; Indigenous peoples; labour; languages; population and demography; society and community.
+Only individuals included in the 2011 NHS data were eligible for inclusion in the 2011 CanCHEC.

 Health outcome data